KnowOneActual/beaubremer-blog/posts/Good_The_Bad_and_Markdown.md

     files for common errors and enforce a consistent style.
 This is a lifesaver, especially when collaborating with others.
-* **Learn Your "Flavor"**: Since you're likely writing for a specific platform (like a blog, GitHub, or a specific app), take a few minutes to learn the specifics of its Markdown flavor.
+* **Learn Your "Flavor"**: Since you're likely writing for a specific platform (like a blog, GitHub, or a particular app), take a few minutes to learn the specifics of its Markdown flavor.
 This will help you take full advantage of its features and avoid surprises.
 * **Keep Tables Simple**: While many Markdown flavors support tables, they